Hometown: Long Valley, N.J. Birthday: 1/16/1982 Sport/Disciplines: Jumping

 The following year, he found success at the Palm Beach Masters, winning the $10,000 CP Welcome Stake CSIO5* with Caspar’s Lasino.
 Ryan and Eddie Blue finished third in the $213,300 Longines FEI Jumping World Cup™ Wellington CSI4*-W and rounded out the 2020 season by winning the $213,300 National Horse Show Grand Prix CSI4*.

-Ryan had a solid start to the 2021 season with a third-place finish in the $401,000 Douglas Elliman Real Estate Grand Prix CSI5* with Eddie Blue.
+In 2021, Ryan had a third-place finish in the $401,000 Douglas Elliman Real Estate Grand Prix CSI5* with Eddie Blue.

 In 2022, Ryan and Eddie Blue were third in the $200,000 Empire State Grand Prix CSI4* at the Old Salem Farm Spring Horse Show.
 The pair was third again in the $216,000 Upperville Jumper Classic CSI4* at the Upperville Colt & Horse Show.
 Ryan and Eddie Blue improved to second place in the CSI3* Grand Prix of Greenwich at the Greenwich 2022.
 They closed out the year with a win in the $73,800 International Welcome Stake CSI4* at the National Horse Show.

 This year, Ryan and Eddie Blue returned to the FEI Jumping World Cup Final, finishing 13th in Omaha, Neb.
 The pair then earned two second-place finishes in the Devon Horse Show & Country Fair CSI4*.